-Credits: 3.00 Lecture: 3.00 College: College of Arts and Sciences Department: History The study of the African Diaspora focuses on the large-scale forced and voluntary migrations from Africa that began around 1400 and shaped new colonial societies and later nation-states in the Americas while also supporting modern global trade expansion.
+Credits: 3.00 Lecture: 3.00 College: College of Arts and Sciences Department: History The study of the African Diaspora focus

+The study of the African Diaspora focuses on the large-scale forced and voluntary migrations from Africa that began around 1400 and shaped new colonial societies and later nation-states in the Americas while also supporting modern global trade expansion.
 Special attention will be given to comparative assessment of important economic, political, and cultural visions of African Diaspora protest politics up to the 21st century.
 (3-0-3)